 You have been arrested for DUI.
 The police officer let you go.
 Now you’re home and you don’t know what to do next.
 The first step is to retrieve your vehicle.
 You don’t have to tell anyone about this yet.
 You may wonder if you should tell your job about the case?
 It may not be necessary to tell your job and it may hurt you more than help you.
 Talk to a lawyer.
 You have to make some decisions quickly regarding your driver’s license.
 Such as:

-- Can I get an ID before the trial?
+Can I get an ID or driver’s license before the trial?

 These are all great questions.
 They are also questions you should ask a Baltimore County DUI lawyer.
 Each case is different and each driver’s circumstances are different.
 You may have a suspended license and it would preclude you from taking certain action.